Raviiikgh/crud-opreation-using-codeigniter/README.md

  # crud-opreation-using-codeigniter
-This is CRUD Operation using codeigniter
+This is CRUD Operation with pagination using codeigniter